MicrosoftDocs/PowerShell-Docs/reference/5.1/CimCmdlets/Get-CimAssociatedInstance.md

 ### None

-This cmdlet accepts no input objects.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

-### System.Object
+### Microsoft.Management.Infrastructure.CimInstance

-This cmdlet returns an object.
+This cmdlet returns a CIM instance object.

 ## NOTES